-How do I request an early survey (i.e. to be administered prior to the official CIS Administration Period) to accommondate a special circumstance (e.g. irregularly timed course; team-taught course)?
+How do I request an early survey (i.e. to be administered prior to the official CIS Administration Period) to accommodate a special circumstance (e.g. irregularly timed course; team-taught course)?

 What will happen if I create a group of Unique Numbers to be surveyed together or change an existing grouping of Unique Numbers that were set to be surveyed together?

 Groupings of Unique Numbers to be surveyed together as a single class is permitted by the CIS Office.
-However, if a grouping is not consistent with that sent to the CIS system from the Office of Institutional Reporting, Research, and Information Systems (IRRIS), the results from the survey will not be included in official CIS reports as they are deemed "Unrecognized" for the aforementioned reason.
-This holds true for both paper and electronic (eCIS) survey cases.
+However, if a grouping is not consistent with that sent to the CIS system from the Office of Institutional Reporting, Research, and Information Systems (IRRIS), the results from the survey may not be included in official CIS reports.
+Please contact the CIS Office if you believe this has occurred with one of your requests.

 How do I cancel a survey administration request?

-A survey record can be canceled by setting the record to 'No' from the "Receive Survey" drop down menue and hitting the "update" button.
+A survey record can be canceled by setting the record to 'No' from the "Receive Survey" drop down menu and hitting the "update" button.